williammorley/Property/README.md

 # Property
 Creating a property data visualisation tool using the PropertyData API.

-Simple average price comparison tool in main.py
+Requires an active API key from PropertyData.

-Growth and Yield included in full.py
+main.py - Simple average price comparison tool. full.py - Average Price, Rental Yield.
+Can be easily extended to include other statistics.